ssilverman/QNEthernet/README.md

 It's possible to register mDNS services.
 Some notes:
 * Similar to `Ethernet`, there is a global `MDNS` object.
 It too is in the `qindesign::network` namespace.
-* Registered services disappear after the TTL (currently set to 120 seconds), and sometimes earlier.
-I'm not sure what the cause is yet.
-(Not receiving multicast?)
-You might find yourself needing to re-announce things every _TTL_ seconds.
-This is the purpose of the `MDNS.ttl()` and `MDNS.announce()` functions.
 * It's possible to add TXT items when adding a service.
 For example, the following code adds "path=/" to the TXT of an HTTP service:
   ```c++